-Please join us for a lunchtime fundraiser hosted by Bailey DeWitt and Jackie Chiuchiarelli, co-hosted by Donna Andrighetto, Helen Ferrari and Lisa Troedson.
+Please join us for a lunchtime fundraiser hosted by Bailey DeWitt and Jackie Chiuchiarelli, co-hosted by Donna Andrighetto, Jeanne DeWitt, Helen Ferrari, Chelsea Kocis, and Lisa Troedson.
 (Host committee in formation.)

 This event is part of a new initiative entitled “What She Should Know” that aims to provide mentorship and open discussion forums about challenges facing all women today.
 We are focused on actionable causes that will enact legislative change to further the transformative movement that is currently taking place in our country, from Hollywood to college campuses, to our highest government branches.
 We want to address the issues that the media doesn’t talk about for victims of sexual harassment and assault; the aftermath, the consequences, all the problems that are veiled within the imposed silence of women.